 - The costs in your market are increasing.
 Your competitors might be raising their bids, which means you may have to increase your costs to stay competitive.

 - Your keywords may be too general.
-If you find that your CTR is lower than 1% on the Google Search Network for certain keywords, you might want to remove those keywords and add more specific, targeted keywords instead.
+If your CTR is lower than 1% on the Google Search Network for certain keywords, remove those keywords and add more specific, targeted keywords instead.

-- It's always a good idea to make sure your ads are specific, relevant, and have a clear call to action.
+- Make sure your ads are specific, relevant, and have a clear call to action.

 - Get more ideas for creating successful text ads.

 - Click traffic may vary due to seasonal interests or current events.
 Fluctuations due to promotions or special sales are common.
-Keywords popular at particular times of the year (such as terms related to major sporting events, for example) will also experience a higher click volume regardless of whether you've made seasonal changes to your account content.
+Keywords that are popular at certain times of the year (for example, terms related to major sporting events) will also experience a higher click volume.
+This can happen even if you did not make seasonal changes to your account content.

-Invalid clicks are basically clicks that Google doesn't consider "real" clicks, such as clicks made by a robot or automated clicking tools.
-You can see the number and percentage of clicks that have been classified as invalid and automatically filtered from your account by adding the "Invalid clicks" column on your Campaigns or Dimensions tabs.
+Google considers clicks made by a robot or automated clicking tools as invalid clicks.
+To view the number and percentage of clicks that were classified as invalid and filtered from your account, add the "Invalid clicks" column on your "Campaigns" or "Dimensions" tabs.
 Don't worry, you aren't charged for these clicks, and they don't affect your account statistics.